everx-labs/ever-appkit-js/README.md

 We strongly recommend to install [TONDEV](https://github.com/tonlabs/tondev) utility before you start playing with TON AppKit.
 This is an ultimate set of tools for Free TON development.

-Also we recommend the [TONDEV](https://github.com/tonlabs/tondev-vscode) extension for Visual Studio Code users.

 ## Installation